AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-up-program.md

 >
 >For example, a user expecting an average of 1000 page views per minute in their production **Environment** and having four dispatcher/publish servers in production should scale this to 250 page views per minute (assuming their stage environment consists of only a single dispatcher/publish server pair).
 >
 >Additionally, many users will have a Content Delivery Network (CDN), such as Akamai or CloudFront in front of their production environment.
-Since Cloud Manager tests against the stage environment directly, the KPI should reflect only the traffic expected to pass through the CDN, that is, the cache misses.
+Since [!UICONTROL Cloud Manager] tests against the stage environment directly, the KPI should reflect only the traffic expected to pass through the CDN, that is, the cache misses.
 Typically this will be a relatively small subset of the total production traffic.

-## Using Cloud Manager to Setup your Program {#using-cloud-manager-to-setup-your-program}
+## Using [!UICONTROL Cloud Manager] to Setup your Program {#using-cloud-manager-to-setup-your-program}

 Follow the steps below to set up the program and define KPIs:

-1. Click **Setup Program** to start the setup process in Cloud Manager.
+1. Click **Setup Program** to start the setup process in [!UICONTROL Cloud Manager].

    ![](assets/screen_shot_2018-07-18at100530pm.png)